 Of course, as a one-club man during his career, it’s obvious that Ryan Giggs’ 162 Premier League assists also leads this category, with only Wayne Rooney (93) and David Beckham (80) appearing in the top 10 for Manchester United – but there’s some interesting differences in the rankings.

 Dennis Bergkamp has assisted the fifth-most goals in Premier League history overall, but his 94 assists all came for Arsenal in the competition.
-This means his tally is the joint second-highest for a single club in the competition alongside Kevin De Bruyne.
+This means his tally is the third-highest for a single club in the competition.

 Cesc Fàbregas has assisted the second-most goals in the Premier League overall (111), but only 70 of these came at Arsenal, with the other 41 coming in a Chelsea shirt.
 Steven Gerrard’s 92 Premier League assists all came for Liverpool – with his feats for the Reds meaning he’s one of only six players to have assisted 70+ goals exclusively for one club.

-Of current Premier League players, only De Bruyne appears with his 94 assists for Man City.
+Of current Premier League players, only De Bruyne appears with his 96 assists for Man City.
+With his assist for Jack Grealish’s header against Manchester United in January 2023, he moved to second overall for the most assists for a single Premier League club, with another assist against Wolves the following weekend for Erling Haaland taking him to 96 at Man City.
 His first assist in the competition came in a Chelsea shirt in their win over Hull at Stamford Bridge.
 This assist for Oscar’s goal was the first goal scored in José Mourinho’s second spell as Blues manager.
-There’s every chance he could become just the second player to assist 100 goals for a single club in the competition later this season, with him only six away from the century.
+There’s every chance he could become just the second player to assist 100 goals for a single club in the competition later this season, with him only four away from the century.